SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Introduction

-Although almost all the existing transformations are limited to geometric rectification, shape distortions do not account for all difficult cases.
-Severe conditions resulting from intensity variations, poor brightness, shadow, occlusion, low resolution, background and imaging noise also contribute to hard examples.
-In particular, corresponding to geometric irregularities, we term these problems as \textit{chromatic distortions}, which are exceedingly common and intractable in real world.
-Existing transformations \cite{RARE,ESIR,MORAN} were motivated to recognize images as shown in Fig. \ref{fig:0}(b), but samples such as Fig. \ref{fig:0}(c) and (d) were left knotty and intractable.
-Until now, chromatic problems have attracted rare attention in scene text recognition tasks.
-As Landau \etal \cite{landau1988importance} stated that humans prefer to categorize objects based on their shapes rather than colors, even the geometric distorted texts in Fig. \ref{fig:0}(b) can be easily recognized by humans on condition that \textit{the shapes of objects are clear enough}.
-Therefore, we intuitively intend to design a novel network for preserving the important shapes of texts and reducing the burdens of visual inference through adjusting the distributions of image color.
+Although almost all the existing transformations are limited to geometric rectification, shape distortions do not account for all difficult cases in STR.
+Severe conditions resulting from intensity variations, poor brightness, shadow, background and imaging noise, even some insensible to human beings also contribute to hard samples for deep networks.
+In particular, corresponding to geometric distortion, we term these irregularities as \textit{chromatic distortions}, which are very common and intractable but attracted rare attention in STR.
+Early work \cite{landau1988importance} stated that humans prefer to categorize objects based on their shapes, even the geometric distorted texts in Fig. \ref{fig:0}(b) can be easily recognized on condition that \textit{the shapes of objects are well preserved}.
+However, chromatic distortion leads to unclear shapes like in Fig.\ref{fig:0}(c) and (d), thus, recognition becomes much harder.
+To reduce the burden of STR, we are inspired to rectify the chromatic distortion to restore shapes of texts.
+That is, to design intensity manipulations towards variable distorted conditions.